 The main reason for this was because the festive market wasn’t as crowded as I feared it would be, and so it was rather pleasant strolling through the festivities.
 With the opening ceremony just last Saturday, the hordes have also yet to strike in full, and so all stores were still fully stocked.

 Not to imply there was entirely no crowd, though.
-Between seven and eight, some parts of the bazaar did require some patience to mosey through.
-Overall, I’m moderately satisfied with what I shot, and for the moment they are sufficient for my hub.
-I’d probably be returning two or three times to get shots from different angles, If possible, I’d like to take some videos of the stage performances too.
+Between seven and eight, some parts of the street bazaar did require some patience to mosey through.
+Overall, I’m moderately satisfied with what I shot.
+I’d probably be returning two or three times to get more shots from different angles.
+If possible, I’d like to take some videos of the stage performances too.

 Beyond the Chinatown Festive Market and Chinese New Year Light-Up

-It’s been a while since I visited, and for the moment, it doesn’t feel the Chinese New Year mood doesn’t seem to have reached.
+It’s been a while since I last visited, and for the moment, it doesn’t feel as if the Chinese New Year mood have reached.
 Nonetheless, it was still quite enjoyable taking standard tourist shots.
-I was almost tempted into going into one of the pubs for a drink.
+I was almost tempted into entering one of the pubs for a drink.

 Since my last overseas trip two years ago, I’ve pretty much neglected my camera.
 Thus, I’ve forgotten how enjoyable it is to just aimlessly stroll and shoot away.

 To be reacquainted with this joy then brings on the standard scourge for all hobbyists.
 I began to long for an updated camera.
 One of those snazzy new models with HD movie capabilities, built-in filters and five times the number of focus points as mine.
 For the moment, I’m able to suppress this … urge.
 But, for how long?
 Urg!’m surfing Nikon’s page as I write this post.
 Temptation does strike anywhere and anytime, doesn’t it?
 And once it bites, this doggie doesn’t let go.